 - identify areas in which changes could be made to the VET Quality Framework to drive improvements across the sectors.

-The review is scheduled to be completed by early February 2020.
+The review is scheduled to be completed in early 2020.
 Following the review, the reforms will be implemented over a 12-18 month period of change management.